November 29, 2001 (link)

 Golly, that's quite a laundry list.
 I've talked about the first two here before.
 Hellebore's album, which dates back to the '80s, is all over the place and grating at times, but is a fun, unpredictable, unclassifiable and very French sort of affair.
 Tape loops; slow, arpeggiated, dissonant unison lines for alto sax and guitar; deliberately cheesy keyboards.
 I need more time and better listening to really do it justice.
 Crescent, I need more listens to talk about.
 Oto No Hajimari is Japanese electroacoustic music from, I think, the late '50s, and is composed largely of layered sine and sine-like tones (a little reminiscent of one of Stockhausen's early pieces for tape -- can't remember which one).
 It's attractive for a while, but it goes on, and on, and on, and after about twenty minutes I lose interest, which is about when the spoken parts come in -- I've no idea what they're saying, but it sounds like some sort of radio play or drama in Japanese.
 (I'm no doubt wildly incorrect.)
 Homb is great -- I'd never really given it a good listen before -- and may well be Cerberus Shoal's best.
 It almost exactly duplicates the setlist of the first Cerberus Shoal concert I ever saw -- that concert (Bennington College, Nov.
 21, 1997) being one of the more powerful live music experiences I've ever had, as it was for Absintheur as well.
 (I made a great tape of it, too.)

 I enjoyed the Low stuff a lot, and sang along with some of it at the top of my lungs, which helped to keep me awake as I sludged through my work.
 I highly recommend belting out harmony parts to "Caroline" if you ever need to jumpstart yourself late at night, especially if you think (as I do) that it's one of the greatest Low songs of all time.
 The Pink Floyd show is typical 1975 -- competent, enjoyable, but never revelatory, and sometimes a bit mechanical.
 I remember how my friend Morgan once panned In a Silent Way back when we were in high school, saying something to the effect that there was "nothing much going on there", so I avoided it for a long time.
-(If I were to needle him about that, he would be more than justified in pointing out that I used to think, back in my Maynard Ferguson days, that Miles Davis "sucked" -- and, even worse, that I could play trumpet better than him.
+(If I were to needle him about that, he would be more than justified in pointing out that I used to think, back in my Maynard Ferguson days, that Miles Davis "sucked".
 In my defense, I'd only heard some of Miles's least-technically-showy performances, but still...!)
 Fortunately, it only made it that much more of a revelation when I did finally get to hear it.
 On the Fuxa album, I don't know what to call it -- "a miniature sound-drama of suggestion, constructed from brief fragments of speech and analog synths"? -- but whatever one might dub it, I really, really like "Witness to Natural Invention".
 It's really hard to do something like that and have it come off, but I find it totally effective and dramatically engaging.
 (It has an air about it that I can only liken to the SNES game Out of This World, one of my all-time favorites.)

 The Allman Brothers kick ass, and so does Gong, and I need to get to bed.
 Happy Thanksgiving, everyone.